Witley Park: Landscaped grounds

 When Whitaker Wright bought Lea Park, there were already two ornamental ponds, formed by damming a small tributary of the River Wey.
 He re-landscaped the grounds, to create three much larger lakes, adorned with statues and fountains, one of which, in the shape of a dolphin's head, is carved from Italian marble.
+A set of Italian marble statues of bathing ladies, which Wright had acquired but not installed at Lea Park, were sold to Ratan Tata in 1906 and erected in the grounds of York House, Twickenham.

 Beneath the largest lake, now known as Thursley Lake, is an underwater conservatory and smoking room, connected to the shore by glazed tunnel and accessed via a stone staircase.
 Above the conservatory is a statue of Neptune, which appears to float on the surface of the water.
-The glass structures were constructed before the lake was filled and a reinforced with iron rings, of an identical design to those used on the Metropolitan line of the London Underground.
-The conservatory may have been in part designed by the civil engineer, Herbert Bartlett, responsible for constructing the Bakerloo line.
+The glass structures were constructed before the lake was filled and were reinforced with iron rings, of an identical design to those used on the Metropolitan line of the London Underground.
+The conservatory may have been in part designed by the civil engineer, Herbert Bartlett, who was responsible for constructing the Bakerloo line.
+Connected to the conservatory is a billiards room, from which steps lead up to an artificial island.

-Also still standing in the grounds of Lea Park is a boathouse, with double wooden gates opening directly out onto Thursley Lake.
-Adjacent to Stable Lake is a bathing pavilion, designed in 1897 by Edwin Lutyens.
-Separating Stable and Thursley Lakes, is a weir with a bridge above, thought to have been designed by Paxton-Watson.